msu-cmse-courses/VIP_website/_projects/1_project.md

 The SEE-Insight team welcome students from **all academic backgrounds** and levels of experience.
 We try to promote a collaborative and exploratory environment where curiosity, creativity, and a willingness to learn are the most valuable assets.

 Whether you're passionate about coding, data analysis, scientific research, design, communication, or something entirely different, we believe there's a meaningful project for you on our team.

+During the first semester (Spring 2026), our focus will be on establishing a strong foundation for a long-term VIP team.
+We seek students who are independent, self-motivated, and comfortable experimenting in a dynamic, evolving environment.

 Useful preparation might include:
 - Interest in scientific exploration and problem-solving